-The appendices includes the consultation response from the Medical Officer of Health as well as additional detail on the national context.
+The appendices contain additional waste management data and further detail about facilities in each district.
+This section includes the statement from the Medical Officer of Health as well as additional detail on the national context.

 1.2 Purpose of this Waste Assessment